 Similar to with email marketing, Reonomy allows you to export lead lists and mailing addresses to empower your direct mail marketing strategy.
 By identifying your target with the correct information, you’re empowered to send creative and engaging pieces of content to promote your business and keep your brand top of mind when owners are ready to take action.

-You don’t need to be a professional graphic designer to create professional looking brochures and postcards for deployment.
-Below are a few content creation tools to help you make your next successful mailer.
+- Quarantine Tip: You don’t need to be a graphic designer to create professional looking brochures and postcards for deployment.
+Take the time (now that you have it) to try out design resources like Canva and Vengage.